sireum/aadl-gumbo/osate-annex-dev-readme.md

 	}
 ```

-NOTE: OSATE might not resolve the reference until the corresponding field is actually accessed.
+NOTE: OSATE will lazily resolve symbols.
 So for example, navigating to the container holding a 'FeatureElement' using the debugger starting at the top level GumboSubclause might show the container pointing to a PropertyImpl.
 However, the PropertyImpl will be
 replaced with, for example, a DataPortImpl when the '.feature' field is accessed via a visitor/formatter/serializer/etc.

 Adding something like the following can help determine what the method names are that will be called via reflection: